shopgate-professional-services/ext-pdp-variant-accordion/README.md

 - `sortColorImageCharacteristic` (string) Sort the Color Image Characteristic.
 String of the values (_default_ ``)
 - `showVariantPrices` (boolean) Shows the prices in the variant selection (if product has only one characteristic!) (_default_ `false`)
 - `variantSelectionAlwaysOpen` (boolean) Defines whether the variant selection is always open or not (if product has only one characteristic!) (_default_ `false`)
-- `characteristicValueImageMapping` (Object) Each entry in the object represents a unique characteristic (e.g. color) with its associated image and overlay label.
+- `characteristicValueImageMapping` (Object) Each entry in the object represents a unique characteristic value (e.g. color) with its associated image and overlay label.
 ```json
   "characteristicValueImageMapping": {
       "black #01": { // characteristic value